Products

 • Reactivation opportunities

-To connect retention strategy to analytics, see Physical Therapy Patient Retention (even if you’re not a PT clinic, the retention mechanics are broadly applicable).
+To connect retention strategy to analytics, see Physical Therapy Patient Retention.
+Even if you are not a PT clinic, the retention mechanics are broadly applicable.

 4) Outreach and follow-up engagement data

-Analytics becomes powerful when it’s tied to action—especially for rebooking, reminders, and reactivation.
+Analytics becomes powerful when it is tied to action, especially for rebooking, reminders, and reactivation.

 With Patient Outreach, you can track: